-How Indiana Water Privatization Can Help Your City or Town
+How Aqua Indiana Can Help Your Municipal or Private Utility

 Aqua Indiana delivers quality water and wastewater services, serving its mission of protecting and providing Earth’s most essential resource.
 Aqua Indiana employs scientists and engineers who can help replace your town’s aging infrastructure.

 As a water company in Indiana, Aqua delivers reliable water to cities and towns exceeding all state and federal regulations.
-If you are curious how water privatization can help your IN municipality, please fill out the form on the right-hand side of this page.
+If you are curious how water privatization can help your Indiana municipal or private utility, please fill out the form on the right-hand side of this page.

 - Drinking water – Aqua Indiana delivers safe drinking water to customers in the state.
 Aqua routinely tests all water to ensure that it is safe to drink.